Will Airbags Deploy if the Car is Off?

 - Sitting too close to the steering wheel

 Today, IIHS reports that serious injuries from properly functioning airbags are rare.
 However, they do happen.
-Airbags can be defective and deploy when unnecessary, catching occupants unaware and causing serious injuries.
+Airbags can be defective and deploy when unnecessary, catching occupants unaware and causing severe injuries.
 Even safety features can cause injuries when they do not work properly.
+Seek legal help from our Atlanta car accident lawyer if you get hurt by a defective airbag.

 When Your Car Is Off